Winter Stargazing in Zion: Origins of Orion and the Radcliffe Wave

-We have been up and running for just over a month now in our 2023 stargazing season!
-Despite being unusually cold and snowy (although somewhat predicted by Punxsutawney Phil on GroundHog day, an astronomical occasion once known as Candlemas) we have had plenty of great nights with good seeing.
+Winter stargazing in Zion can be a bit more chilly, but is one of our favorite stargazing seasons in Utah!
+Despite being unusually cold and snowy (although somewhat predicted by Punxsutawney Phil on GroundHog day, an astronomical occasion once known as Candlemas) we have had plenty of great nights with good views of the stars.
 Astronomical spring started on March 20, the Vernal Equinox.
 This is the day when the sun appears to rise due East and set due West and day and night are of equal length.
 Many of the grand vistas of the winter sky are still visible this coming month, along with a few interesting events!

-In the early evening the constellation of Orion is still visible, just below the outer Perseus arm of the Milky Way (in the Winter the night sky is a window out to the universe whereas in the summer we are looking into the center of the galaxy).
+In the early evening the constellation of Orion is still visible, just below the outer Perseus arm of the Milky Way (while winter stargazing in Zion, the night sky is a window out to the universe whereas in the summer we are looking into the center of the galaxy).
 This constellation contains the closest visible region of star formation: the Orion Nebula.
 Located in a recently discovered structure called the Radcliffe Wave, this region of star formation is thought to contain approximately 4,000 - 10,000 stars, including a behemoth that is about 40 times the mass of the sun.

 Binoculars will reveal a foggy patch, while moderate sized telescopes will split the center star in the sword of Orion into a quartet known as the Trapezium.
 See images below.